-The School shall be precluded from incurring Additional Indebtedness that is senior to the lien of the Mortgage on the Facility and the obligations of the School under the Loan Agreement.
-The School may incur Additional Parity Indebtedness only upon providing to the 2017 Trustee a certificate of an Authorized Representative of the School, including Additional Bonds issued under the Indenture, accompanied by a confirming accountant's certificate, to the effect that (i) the requirements of the Indenture have been met, but this clause applies only if the other Indebtedness takes the form of Additional Bonds, and (ii) either:
+The School shall be precluded from incurring Additional Indebtedness that is senior to the lien of the Mortgage on the Facility and the obligations of the School under the Series 2018 Loan Agreement.
+The School may incur Additional Parity Indebtedness including Additional

-(a) the combined Maximum Annual Debt Service for outstanding Long-Term Indebtedness related to the Project and the Long-Term Indebtedness related to the Project proposed to be incurred is equal to or less than ten percent (10%) of the Gross Revenues as determined in the most recent audited financial statements of the School; or
+Bonds issued under the Series 2018 Indenture, only upon providing to the Series 2018 Trustee a certificate of an Authorized Representative of the School, accompanied by a confirming accountant's certificate, to the effect that (i) the requirements of the Series 2018 Indenture have been met, but this clause applies only if the other Indebtedness takes the form of Additional Bonds, and (ii) either:

-(b) the Net Income Available for Debt Service as determined in the most recent audited financial statements of the School must be sufficient to pay an amount representing not less than one-hundred and twenty-five percent (125%) of the combined Maximum Annual Debt Service for currently outstanding Long-Term Indebtedness related to the Project and the Long-Term Indebtedness related to the Project proposed to be incurred.
+- (a) the combined Maximum Annual Debt Service for outstanding Long-Term Indebtedness related to the Project and the Long-Term Indebtedness related to the Project proposed to be incurred is equal to or less than ten percent (10%) of the Gross Revenues as determined in the most recent audited financial statements of the School; or - (b) the Net Income Available for Debt Service as determined in the most recent audited financial statements of the School must be sufficient to pay an amount representing not less than one-hundred and twenty-five percent (125%) of the combined Maximum Annual Debt Service for currently outstanding Long-Term Indebtedness related to the Project and the Long-Term Indebtedness related to the Project proposed to be incurred.

-In addition to the foregoing, prior to the incurrence of Additional Parity Indebtedness, the Issuer, the Custodian, the 2017 Trustee, the School and any issuer of such Additional Parity Indebtedness shall have entered into an intercreditor agreement, satisfactory to all parties, providing for, among other things, the application and disposition of amounts on deposit in the Custody Account under the Custody Agreement.
+In addition to the foregoing, prior to the incurrence of Additional Parity Indebtedness, the Issuer, the Custodian, the Series 2018 Trustee, the School and any issuer of such Additional Parity Indebtedness shall have entered into an intercreditor agreement, satisfactory to all parties, providing for, among other things, the application and disposition of amounts on deposit in the Custody Account under the Custody Agreement.

-Additional Indebtedness subordinate to the obligations of the School under this agreement and lien on the Facility are permitted by the Loan Agreement.
+Additional Indebtedness subordinate to the obligations of the School under this agreement and lien on the Facility are permitted by the Series 2018 Loan Agreement.
+(Section 8.19)